VISHWXA7/portfolio_tracker/README.md

 <div>
   <h2>🤖 Automation</h2>
   <p>The script runs automatically using a Windows batch file.
-It ensures that your Google Sheet is updated with the latest investment data.</p>
+It ensures that your JSON is updated with the latest investment data.</p>
   <h3>🔹 Windows Automation</h3>
   <p>Create a scheduled task to run <code>run_python_tracker.bat</code> at regular intervals.</p>
   <pre>